 Licence fees are calculated using the usage information you provide in the application and precedent royalty rates as a percentage of revenue, and a minima per usage or subscriber.
 Royalty rates and minima are dependent on the functionality of the service and our minima take account of local economic factors to reflect the value of music in specific markets.
 Our repertoire share is determined using information from similar services as an analogy.
 This method avoids costly reporting and processing which helps to minimise costs.
 A table of the licence fees can be found here.

 The ICE Direct licence covers all of the rights in the ICE catalogue required for services providing streaming or downloads of official music label provided music videos.
-If your service includes synchronisation (the initial fixation of musical works with visual images) these rights can also be cleared via the tool.

 The ICE Direct licence has a duration of one year from the point of payment.
 There is functionality within the application to start the licence period from an earlier date, but it will always expire one year from the point of payment.